lorikrell/gamerchic/blog/2022-02-25-grand-tourney.md

 *A sixpence in your shoe...* An old coin marked by lock, key, and moon, spat and bled on, that he found in his hand when the dance ended was tucked in the leather of his left leg.

 "*Fennóg liath na gragarnaith*..."
 He whispered as the ears elongated, skin took on hues of heavy cream, eyes deepened to moss green pools with silver pinpoints of light caught in them, voice became a breath of sound.
-His mein fulled laid as a mantle as the cloak of silver grey leaves graced his shoulders.
+His mein fully laid as a mantle as the cloak of silver grey leaves graced his shoulders.

 "So do I handfast to the blade."
 Right hand held out, he twisted wrist, the fingers clutched to grey metal bound in dark leather.

 "So do I accept the path between."
-His right hand held out to match the right, palm up as a thin chain nearly transluscent wrapped around wrist and across to hang from the blade.
+His left hand held out to match the right, palm up as a thin chain nearly transluscent wrapped around wrist and across to hang from the blade.

 He pulled hard between, yet it did not snap, only strengthened.
 What breath held released as his soul was not forfeit in her eyes.